Inside 'Star Wars: The Rise of Skywalker': 'The stakes are all or nothing with this film'

 “For a shy person this is my ultimate dream job — I get to be in Star Wars and my face is covered,” Russell marvels.
 “I can see everyone and no one can see me.
 Though I now have giant throbbing neck muscles like Mr. T.”

 There’s also newcomer Naomi Ackie portraying Jannah, a bow-and-arrow-wielding warrior who rides a horse-like creature called an Orbak.
-Real animals were used on set, and until you’ve ridden a horse dressed up like exotic alien across the surface of the Death Star you haven’t really lived.
+Real animals were used on set, and until you’ve ridden a horse dressed up like an exotic alien across the surface of the Death Star you haven’t really lived.
 “I was just gobsmacked,” Ackie says of the experience.
 “Every day you’re grappling with the fact that every choice you make in a small moment is going to be broadcast to the entire world.”

 While the film is introducing new characters, Abrams insists Rise of Skywalker won’t set up a future story.
 He’s not leaving loose threads for Disney to hang another trilogy directly onto the back of this one.
 Lucas’ original dream of an intergalactic tale about a farm boy from Tatooine is at last about to set — just like those dreamy twin suns collapsing into the desert.
 “It’s a very good ending, and a good ending feels right,” Daniels says simply.